Xarcell/blogspot-modular-post-gadget/README.md

 * This is my first Github project, so please bare with me.

 ## SETTINGS & VALUES ##
-Parameter|value|Note
+PARAMETER|VALUE|DESCRIPTION
 -------|-------|-------
-className|string|
-showStandardPostCount|integer|
-showAdditionalPostCount|integer|
-showPostLabel|string|
-showPostContentAmount|integer|
-showPostTitle|boolean|
-showPostTitleAmount|integer|
+className|string|The class name of the gadget to be styled by CSS. showStandardPostCount|integer|This is the number of posts to show. showAdditionalPostCount|integer|This is the number of posts to show if more posts are loaded via Ajax. showPostLabel|string|This only works with showPost values: asRandomByLabel or asRecentByLabel. showPostContentAmount|integer|The amount of characters to show for the post content. showPostTitle|boolean|
-showInPostImageSize|integer|first image in a post showInPostYouTubeImageSize|"maxresdefault.jpg", "default", "mqdefault", "hqdefault", "maxresdefault.jpg"|only for YouTube video thumbnail showPostComments|boolean|
+showPostTitleAmount|integer|The amount of characters to show for the post title. showInPostImageSize|integer|This uses the first image found in a post. showInPostYouTubeImageSize|"maxresdefault.jpg", "default", "mqdefault", "hqdefault", "maxresdefault.jpg"|This is only for YouTube video thumbnail size. showPostComments|boolean|
 showPostDate|boolean|
 showPostAuthor|boolean|